 Against a foil of dark green, shiny ovate leaves, Camellia sasanqua Yuletide produces dramatic, deep crimson, single flowers with sumptuous golden eyes.
 The effect is wonderfully exotic at a time of year – late winter/early spring – when there is so little colour in the garden.

-The clue is in the name: C. sasanqua Yuletide is a brilliant and long-lasting Christmas present (especially to yourself!).
+The clue is in the name: C. sasanqua Yuletide is a brilliant and long-lasting Christmas present (especially to yourself!), which will be appreciated for its colour in early spring as well.
 Camellias are a wonderful evergreen shrub for a shady site, in a woodland setting or planted in containers on a sheltered terrace.
 (Please see details for specific requirements.)

 Common Name: Camellia